 Edit Interview Kit

-An interview kit is comprised of 3 major elements: Focus Attributes on Scorecards, Interview Prep, and Custom Questions.
+An interview kit is comprised of three major elements: Focus Attributes on Scorecards, Interview Prep, and Custom Questions.
 In this section, we will briefly cover the purpose of each section.
 When you have finished editing the interview kit, click Save.

 Focus Attributes on Scorecards

 Greenhouse Recruiting's Focus Attributes feature allows your organization to select and emphasize which attributes interviewers should focus on during their respective interviews.
 This helps direct interviewers to focus specifically on certain traits and alleviates interviewer pressure to cover all listed attributes.
+Interviewers will see the Interview Kit's selected Focus Attributes grouped at the top of their Scorecard.
+All other Scorecard Attributes for the Interview Kit will be listed below the Focus Attributes section.

 To make a scorecard attribute a Focus Attribute, place a check beside the name of the attribute.
 For more information about Focus Attributes, click here.